uswds/uswds/README.md

 ## Getting started

-To begin using the Draft Web Design Standards, include the CSS and JavaScript files in each HTML page in your project.
+To begin using the Draft Web Design Standards on your project, include the CSS and JavaScript files in each HTML page in your project.
 Download the the Draft Web Design Standards assets: https://playbook.cio.gov/designstandards/assets/releases/wds-v0.9.0.zip.
 Add the assets directory to a relevant place in your code base.

 Refer to these files by adding a `<link>` and a `<script>` element into your HTML pages: